hamoid/video_export_processing/README.md

     giving errors on some Windows versions.
   * New example added to produce a video based on FFT data and making sure audio and video stay in sync.
-  * In Windows, when ending a video, CTRL+C is sent to ffmpeg to terminate properly.
+  * In Windows, when ending a video, CTRL+C is sent to FFmpeg to terminate properly.
 This seems to fix corrupted videos on Windows.
-  * The library now notices if ffmpeg is not found (maybe because it was moved) and asks again for its location.
+  * The library now notices if FFmpeg is not found (maybe because it was moved) and asks again for its location.
 * 0.1.6 - December 8th, 2016
   * Fix for high dpi screens (Thanks to @LodenRietveld)